frankfont/uf-sprinkle-account-graphs/README.md

 # uf-sprinkle-account-graphs
-This is custom a sprinkle for the [UserFrosting](https://www.userfrosting.com/ "UserFrosting Website") framework to show visual charts of account information.
+This is custom a sprinkle for the [UserFrosting](https://www.userfrosting.com/ "UserFrosting Website") v4.x framework to show visual charts of account information.

 This sprinkle adds bar and pie charts into the standard Userfrosting administration screens.
-The charts show up automatically when you click on any of the following adminstration options from the left navigation area:
+The charts show up automatically when you click on any of the following administration options from the left navigation area:

 * Users
 * Activities